isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <p>We just made a very wonderful Time Teller!
 Time for us to use it to teach our children a few key concepts about time.</p>
 <br>
 <img src="/images/HoursandMinutes.png" style="width:600px; text-align:left;">
-<p>Download the printable below and paste it up somewhere so your child will always remember the values of hours and minutes.</p>
+<p>Download the printable below and paste it up somewhere to help your child remember the values of hours and minutes.</p>

 <a href="/files/science-lfa/applied-physics-time/HoursandMinutesActivity.pdf" target="_blank">Learning With Your Handmade Clock</a><br>